seL4/microkit/docs/manual.md

 A notification is a (binary) semaphore-like synchronisation mechanism.
 A PD can *notify* another PD to indicate availability of data in a shared memory region if they share a channel.

-To notify another PD, a PD calls `sel4cp_notify`, passing the channel identifier.
+To notify another PD, a PD calls `microkit_notify`, passing the channel identifier.
 When a PD receives a notification, the `notified` entry point is invoked with the appropriate channel identifier passed as an argument.

 Unlike protected procedures, notifications can be sent in either direction on a channel regardless of priority.